OfficeDev/VBA-content/Excel-VBA/articles/fd1845fb-bdef-aa9e-5e49-a6c2fd6e2cb6.md

 Use the  ** [CustomDrop](d38513f6-1c42-e4b3-7a0f-b8543d59d0ff.md)**method to set the value of this property.

-The value of this property accurately reflects the position of the callout line attachment to the text box only if the callout has an explicitly set drop value â€” that is, if the value of the  ** [DropType](ab947fa4-4af9-e491-f62d-e0ca036e1892.md)**property is  **msoCalloutDropCustom**.
+The value of this property accurately reflects the position of the callout line attachment to the text box only if the callout has an explicitly set drop value — that is, if the value of the  ** [DropType](ab947fa4-4af9-e491-f62d-e0ca036e1892.md)**property is  **msoCalloutDropCustom**.

 ## Example